Obituary of Kay Lou Rickett

 In lieu of flowers, the family asks you to donate to the Scholarship Fund at Roberts Wesleyan College 2301 Westside Dr., Rochester, NY 14624-9974.

-Arrangements are with Johnson Funeral Home, Dexter, NY and online condolences may be made to dexterfuneralhome.com.To send flowers to the family of Kay Lou Rickett, please visit Tribute Store
+Arrangements are with Johnson Funeral Home, Dexter, NY and online condolences may be made to dexterfuneralhome.com.To send flowers to the family or plant a tree in memory of Kay Lou Rickett, please visit Tribute Store

 Proudly Serving out of Dexter, NY